ogc1231/sample-pad/README.md

     - Add a feature where the names on the pad button update when the banks are changed or different audio files are added.

 - Add midi/recording functionally
-    - Add a feature to allow midi files to be create to save ideas and also record ideas
+    - Add a feature to allow midi files to be created to save ideas and also record ideas

 - Backing tracks
     - Add a feature to upload music/backing tracks so users can tap out drum beat the their musical creations.